asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-ARI-and-generic-Text-To-Speech.md

 Project Overview
 ================

-!!! info ""
+/// warning
 This is a draft.
-Please keep that in mind when commenting.
+Please keep that in mind.
 Thanks!

-[//]: # (end-info)
+///

 Text to Speech is nice.
 If nothing else, it let's you get a demo off the ground much faster.
 Doing something like this in ARI: